seminoXYZ/ChillFi/README.md

 **Spotify** to play music in your stream (no sound comes from the actual ChillFi game)

-**OBS Streamlabs** to gather your video/audio and stream to Youtube
+**Streamlabs OBS** to gather your video/audio and stream to Youtube

  ### Key Details